Every business is a software business

 Two key concerns arise when we think of digital transformation on a global scale.

-On the one hand, how will the digital transformation of societies, governments, and companies contribute to the global sustainable development objectives (ODS) reflected in the United Nations Agenda 2030?
+On the one hand, how will the digital transformation of societies, governments, and companies contribute to the global Sustainable Development Goals (SDG) reflected in the United Nations Agenda 2030?

 On the other hand, what new international economic order will emerge from this revolution?
 In fact, industrial or technological revolutions are not neutral.
 All have created leaders on a global scale.
 But they have also led to the exclusion of countries and regions.
 In particular, what position will this transformation bring to Europe, Portugal and each of the countries in which Quidgest operates?
 What companies can we support to be leaders on a global scale?